 Web-based interviews are on the rise, making it more important than ever for candidates to interview comfortably over the web.
-As more multinationals move their Asia operations into Singapore, we have seen an increase in professionals with a regional portfolio requiring direct reports in different country offices.
+As more multinationals move their Asia operations into Malaysia, we have seen an increase in professionals with a regional portfolio requiring direct reports in different country offices.

 Hence, we have seen a rise in the number of Skype conferences as candidates are interviewed by hiring managers in another city.

 Being well prepared for these interviews will increase your chances of impressing the interviewer over someone else in the process.

 - Dress for success - Dressing in the same way as you would a face-to-face interview will put you in the right frame of mind for your interview, plus it will negate any embarrassment if you need to move mid-interview.
 Dark colours are typically best, and avoid stark white as well as overly busy patterns.
 Overdone makeup and flamboyant jewellery can also be distracting.

 - Remain engaged with your interviewer - Looking into the camera, instead of your image on the screen will help you appear as engaged as possible, giving the impression that you are looking into the interviewer’s eyes.
 While you will want to keep your posture straight, leaning forward toward the camera slightly can increase eye contact and allow the interviewer to better read your facial expressions.

 - Consider the setting for your interview - Make sure your interview space is distraction free and mirrors a business setting, keeping to a blank or neutral background.
 Before you start, test the angle of your lighting to avoid being shrouded in shadow and to make sure it appears flattering on your skin tone.

 - Be careful when reading from notes - Quick notes can be particularly handy in a Skype interview, but if you use them, you need to make sure your reference to them is extremely subtle.
 Reading notes or sounding too rehearsed will disrupt the natural flow of conversation, making you look under-prepared.